 Subsequently, we provide the client with a copy of their upcoming cloud infrastructure and we set it up manually in order to have insight into which components are included, then we thoroughly test everything both manually and through automation.
 Up next is making automation scripts and coming up with Infrastructure as a Code where we can very easily and quickly provision additional parts necessary for the development staging.

 AWS and Microsoft Azure Automation

-In the scenario where AWS or Azure provide the public cloud services the client needs (like database for example), we typically recommend using their facility, since in these cases the provider takes care of everything.
+In the scenario where AWS or Azure provide the public cloud services with the client needs (like a database for example), we typically recommend using their facility, since in these cases the provider takes care of everything.
 If, however, the existing AWS or Azure services don’t suit the client’s needs, we set them up on a separate server referred to as Instance (for AWS) or Virtual Machine Instance (for Azure).
 This is when we conduct the provision of the necessary instance(s) from scratch and prepare it/them for that particular service.